Eddykwartofficial/ymlab8/README.md

 # ymlab8

 Project Summary
-The Yamoransa Model Lab 8 project is focused on developing a comprehensive educational platform that provides advanced modeling and analytics services.
+The Yamoransa Model Lab 8 project is focused on developing a comprehensive educational platform that provides advanced STEAM and robotics education.
 The project features a modern website designed to facilitate learning and engagement through various interactive modules, including a quiz system, educational programs, and donation functionalities.
-It aims to empower users by transforming complex data into actionable insights while showcasing the lab’s capabilities in analytical education.
+It aims to empower users by transforming complex concepts into actionable insights while showcasing the lab’s capabilities in STEM education.

 Project Module Description
 The website consists of several functional modules: